Versolato/dmr-monitor-cbridge/README.md

 Change Log:
-3 February 2014 - Sysloging was added to ait troubleshooting. the process now ignores SIGHUP, it was intended to run disconnected anyway.
+3 February 2014 - Sysloging was added to aid troubleshooting. the process now ignores SIGHUP, it was intended to run disconnected anyway.
 Also a configuration file was added so that upgrades can be performed without remembering to edit dmr-monitor.py each time to put in local connection data